 Tuscaloosa Community Healing, Unity, and Reconciliation

 In 2016 the Tuscaloosa Civil Rights History Task Force (TCRHTF) was created to bring about positive change and reconciliation through collecting, preserving, and telling the stories of the important struggle for civil rights in Tuscaloosa.
-As part of fulfilling that mission the Reconciliation Leadership Team (RLT) was organized and a community reconciliation initiative has begun.
-This initiative, led by the RLT, will be going on over the next 12-15 months with the guidance of Dr. Jennifer Stollman with J.A.
+As part of fulfilling that mission the Reconciliation Leadership Team (RLT) was organized and a community reconciliation initiative was begun.
+This initiative, led by the RLT, is an approximate 15 month process launched in March of 2018 under the guidance of Dr. Jennifer Stollman with J.A.
 Stollman Consulting, LLC.

 A diverse group of local individuals have been trained to serve as facilitators in this reconciliation process using a model called The Mosaic Process.
 The Mosaic Process aims to provide racial reconciliation through historical and contemporary awareness.
 It relies on effective community trust building by adopting a self-reflective approach.
-The facilitators will guide groups of diverse individuals formed into discreet reconciliation circles (10-15 people) who will meet monthly over the next 12-15 months in various locations throughout the Tuscaloosa community.
+The facilitators have been guiding four groups of diverse community members sorted into discreet reconciliation circles (10-15 people) that have been meeting monthly since July of 2018.

 The purpose of the Mosaic Process is:

 - To build a strong and trusting community that is able to navigate racial conflict and events